SSRS ESOMAR 28

 Context: The description of the types of sources a provider uses for delivering an online sample will provide insight into the quality of the sample.

-SSRS Opinion Panel members are recruited randomly from a dual-frame random digit dial (RDD) sample, through the SSRS Omnibus survey platform.
+SSRS Opinion Panel members are recruited randomly based on nationally representative ABS (Address Based Sample) design (including Hawaii and Alaska).
+Additionally, we recruit hard-to-reach demographic groups via our Omnibus survey platform.
 The SSRS Omnibus survey is a nationally representative (including Hawaii and Alaska) bilingual telephone survey designed to meet standards of quality associated with custom research studies.
-The SSRS Omnibus completes more than 50,000 surveys annually.
-In addition, SSRS is in the process of recruiting panelists via ABS (Address Based Sampling) approach.
+The SSRS Omnibus completes more than 50,000 surveys annually with 80% cell allocation.

-The advantage of this recruiting design is that it relies on an existing, high-quality sampling frames resulting in an affordable probabilistically-sourced panel.
-In addition, it affords the flexibility of recruiting a panel that includes adequate representation of typically under-represented groups in public opinion polls such as Hispanics, African Americans, lower educated, or lower income populations.
+The advantage of this recruiting design is that it relies on a high-quality ABS design that yields a higher response rate while ensuring full population coverage.
+Additionally, it leverages our Omnibus platform to ensure adequate representation of typically under-represented groups in public opinion polls such as Hispanics, African Americans, lower educated, or lower income population.

 03 If you provide more than one type of sample source: How are the different sample sources blended together to ensure validity?
 How can this be replicated over time to provide reliability?
 How do you deal with the possibility of duplication of respondents across sources?